jcblaisecruz02/nmt-transformer/README.md

 # Model Training

 Training an NMT model is straightforward.
-This trains the smallest model (Model C, 30M parameters) reported on the Transformer paper for the WMT German-English translation task (N=2, d_model=512, pf_dim=2048, h=8, dropout=0.1):
+This trains using the smallest model configuration (Model C, 30M parameters) reported on the Transformer paper for the WMT German-English translation task (N=2, d_model=512, pf_dim=2048, h=8, dropout=0.1):

 ```
 python nmt-transformer/main.py \